 - Whoflungdung by Neutrog

 Although pruning is usually done in winter it is still worthwhile to cut some roses back in Summer.
 This will increase the late-season bloom.
-The best time for summer pruning is after a flush of blooms has finished.
+The best time for summer pruning is after a flush of flowers have finished.
 A summer trim means deadheading, removing dead wood, and then shaping the bush.

 Diana Sargent from Silkies Rose Farm has a comprehensive rose management program that is effective and environmentally safe.
 To 10 litres of water add the following